The Nuclear Decommissioning Authority employ over 200 people in England and Scotland in a variety of roles.

 ‘Footprints Days’10% of your time.

-You will go with your cohort on three sets of two programme days looking at distinctive issues facing the UK as a whole today.
+You will go with your cohort on three sets of two programme days, looking at distinctive issues facing the UK as a whole today.
 These will include environment, business and community.
-You will find out how the economy works, what life is like outside the nuclear industry and most important how you can impact it through your 10% voluntary time.
+You will find out how the economy works, what life is like outside the nuclear industry and most importantly, how you can impact it through your 10% voluntary time.

-Following the Footprints Days, you will use 10% of your time to work as STEM ambassadors with schools in your area and gain an understanding of small and medium sized enterprises.
+Following the Footprints Days, you will use 10% of your time to work as STEM ambassadors with schools in your area and understand small and medium-sized enterprises.

-Find out more about working for the NDA at their website https://www.gov.uk/government/organisations/nuclear-decommissioning-authority/about/recruitment#careers-in-the-nuclear-industry
+Please find out more about working for the NDA at their website https://www.gov.uk/government/organisations/nuclear-decommissioning-authority/about/recruitment#careers-in-the-nuclear-industry.